EdDataScienceEES/tutorial-RachelBrown03/index.md

 ## Generating Sampling Distributions
 {: #Generating}

-Now, let’s simulate sampling distributions of body mass means by drawing random samples from the penguins' data.
+Now, let’s simulate sampling distributions of body mass means by drawing random samples from the penguin's data.
 We’ll create samples of different sizes and calculate the mean of each sample.

 ```r
 # Set parameters for simulation